jackk1024/learngit/readme.txt

 Git is free software.
 Let's git now.
 <<<<<<< HEAD
-Creating a new branch is quick and simple.
+Creating a New branch is quick and simple.
 =======
 Creating a new branch is quick and simple.